Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group26____VeronikaPister_RohitKandula_AdityaChandrasekar/GROUP26_Final_Project.md

 The problem of predicting three-dimensional structure from two-dimensional sequence is mathematically ill-defined -- there are far more possible three-dimensional structures than two-dimensional ones.
 However, biological molecules manage to find their configurations efficiently regardless, so there must rhyme and reason at the core of the mapping [[24]](#Works-Cited).
 Anfinsen’s dogma, the idea that the mapping from amino-acid sequence to three-dimensional structure is unique, further inspires us to try to pin this mapping down.

-Since not every biological question is so well-defined (find a function mapping from sequence to structure), the applications of unsupervised learning to structure prediction provides an excellent toy example from which to understand the process of framing biological problems as supervised learning ones, and how to export advances of computer science in a bioinformatics context.
+Since not every biological question is so well-defined (find a function mapping from sequence to structure), the applications of unsupervised learning to structure prediction provides an excellent toy example from which to understand the process of framing biological problems as supervised learning ones, and how to export advances of computer science to bioinformatics problems.

 ### Possible Approaches